IzabellaMontero/megr2157-portfolio/docs/assignments/A02/index.md

 The approximate weight of the truss was determined using the total length of all truss members, the minium required cross-sectinoal area, and the density of strucuarl steel.
 The lengths of all members were added to obtain a total member length of 3.7m and a steel density of 7850 kg/m^3 was used.
 Using the calulated cross sectiional area of 270.6mm^2, the truss has an approximate mass of 7.86kg, corresponding to a weight of approximately 77.1 N.

+## Pin Structure

+To find the cross sectional area of the connecting pins I first started with the knowns and all unknowns.
+The connecting pins must be designed to safely transfer forces between the members of the truss without failing in shear.
+The pins are made of hardened tool steel and are designed as signle shear connections.
+Meaning that each pin has one shear plane resisting the applied force.
+It has a yeild shear strength of 170 ksi and a density of 0.278 lb/in^3.
+A factor of saftey of 4 will be applied to the given shear yeild strength to provide additional protectin against failure.
+The pin experiencing the largest reaction force will be used to determine the minimum required cross sectional area.
+The main unknown is the minimum required cross sectional area of the pins, which will be determined using th elargest cross sectional area of a pin.
+Once the area is calulated, it can be use to determine an appropriate diameter for the pins.

 ## Objective